Uninsured/Underinsured Motorist Coverage in CT

 Everything is the same as in Example 1 above; however, you have purchased UM CONVERSION COVERAGE.
 Now you can not only collect the $100,000 paid by the at-fault driverís insurance, but also the full $500,000 you have in UM CONVERSION COVERAGE for a total of $600,000.

-This article gives you a simplified explanation of UM COVERAGE in the State of Connecticut.
+This article gives you a simplified explanation of uninsured motorist coverage in the State of Connecticut.
 We would advise you to contact your insurance agent or insurance company and discuss increasing your UM COVERAGE.
 We at Mahon, Quinn & Mahon would be happy to provide you with a review of your auto insurance policy.
-Please call us at 203-238-1010 to schedule a free consultation.
+Please call us at 203-238-1010 to schedule a free consultation

 | Printable Version